Antize/TFT-Overlay-Outdated/README.md

 ## Antize TFT
-Free character and object manager for Teamfight-Tactics
+Free character and object manager for League of Legends: Teamfight Tactics.

+Manager can be put over game to get an overview of characters and objects while playing, your game must not be in full screen.

 ## Last Version
 **Antize TFT (Ver.0.1)**